 Set up pots, pans, buckets, and other "instruments" around your classroom and encourage your students to make music.
 While they bang the wooden spoons, they can experience the joy of sound and music, while still developing their fine and gross motor skills.

+Check out our Purposeful Play course to learn more ideas on how to get your students learning during playtime.
 At ProSolutions Training, we offer online child care training courses for interested early childhood education professionals.
 Healthy physical instructor lead activities are essential to toddler’s and children’s brain development!

 Click to find out what courses are available in your state.